elshobokshy/ProjectCarRacing/README.md

 REFER TO THE "HOW TO EDIT THE MAP" THAT EXPLAINS HOW TO EDIT THE MAP.<br />
 3) Run the game normally using the command : ./carRacing<br />
 PS: You don't need to compile one more time after editing the map, just once at the start is good enough.<br />
+## What's needed to run the game
+The sfml library in furnished only for windows version.<br/>
+Therefore, you'll need to install it.<br/>
+On debian systems : sudo apt-get install libsfml-dev<br/>
+On other systems, it will much likely be something similar.

 ## Windows
 1) Compile the program using the file : compiler.bat<br />